 The channel now boasts 2.54K subscribers, with a hallmark day-in-the-life enticing viewers with the potential to “Make $1-$2K+ Everyday,” sporting over 16,000 views.
 Conroy says that his audience ranges from individuals looking for self-improvement, newbies curious about getting started in junk removal, and part-timers considering transitioning to full-time junk removal work, as well as “the people that seem to just like to watch us pick up trash.”

-Although he doesn’t boast about it, Conroy seems to be a born influencer, cleverly taking advantage of picture-perfect moments to promote his blooming business.
-Lug Away’s Facebook page features a legendary cover image from Conroy’s wedding day, which he of course started with a quick junk removal job, before jumping into his trailer for a clutch photo op with his bride, whom he calls “his biggest supporter.”
+Although he doesn’t boast about it, Conroy seems to be a born influencer, cleverly taking advantage of picture-perfect moments to promote his booming business.
+Lug Away’s Facebook page features a legendary cover image from Conroy’s wedding day, which he, of course, started with a quick junk removal job before jumping into his trailer for a clutch photo op with his bride, whom he calls “his biggest supporter.”

 Conroy learned this lesson pretty quickly after an early incident caught him in a pickle.
 After a customer—one of his first 10—called him out for lack of professionalism and inaccurate pricing, he admitted his mistake, refused the customer’s check, and offered him a discount going forward to “make things right,” noting that he was still learning the ropes.
 That same customer has since referred around $30K worth of business to Lug Away.